The Cube (British game show): Board games

 An electronic board game based on the series was made available in stores from November 2010.
 As of June 2011, the game has been discontinued by most main retailers.
 The game comes with an electronic handheld system featuring games such as Time Freeze and Stop Zone, as well as 9 balls- six 18mm blow moulded balls, 1 30mm EVA foam ball, 1 25mm hard ball and one 50mm hard ball.
 The balls are used for different reasons and the foam ball is used for most games with a ball.
 For Multisphere, all balls are used unless it is being played in a room with hard floors, in that case, eight balls are used.
 Tubes are used for almost every physical game for starting positions, voids, tubes, towers, and columns.

 Other equipment in the board game are track pieces, discs, clips, z-shaped platform pieces, cannons, blocks, a ball flipper, a beam and card pieces, and a 7 cm x 7 cm x 7 cm plastic cube for playing a series of physical games.
-The cube is used for a container and to connect onto the cube platform for the electronic games.
-A reducer also comes with the cube, allowing it to reduce the size of the open top of the cube.
-This is, in almost all games involving the cube, removed in a simplify.
-Many well-known and classic games are here as well as new games such as Roller, Catch, Retrieval and Bounce, everyday life games and interesting and complex games.
+The cube is used to connect onto the cube platform for the electronic games.
+A reducer also comes with the cube to reduce the size of the open top of the cube.
+This is, in almost all games involving the cube, removed.
+Manyclassic games are here as well as new games such as Roller, Catch, Retrieval and Bounce.